High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Introduction

-Alongside the particular protocol exploited to realize a QRNG, additional aspects must be also considered to target a wider range of use-cases.
-Aside from sheer performance, several constraints like cost, system integration, scalability, reliability, power consumption and encumbrance must be addressed.
-In the last years, improvements in the integrated photonics field made the latter technology an interesting solution for developing QRNG capable of reaching the aforementioned goals.
-Research on such engineered QRNGs is active \cite{Raffaelli:18, Tasker2021, Abellan:16, Raffaelli_2018} witnessing the transition from the bulkiness of the early proof of concept QRNGs to a newer generation able to better accommodate the constraints set by real-world applications ranging from Internet of Things (IoT) to satellite-based systems.
+Alongside the particular protocol exploited to realize a QRNG, additional aspects must be also considered to target a wider range of use cases.
+Aside from sheer performance, several constraints like cost, system integration, scalability, reliability, power and space consumption must be addressed.
+In recent years, improvements in the integrated photonics field made such a technology an interesting solution for developing QRNGs capable of reaching the aforementioned goals.
+Research on these engineered generators is active \cite{Abellan:16, Raffaelli_2018, Roger:19, Haylock2019, Tasker2021, Bai2021, Bruynsteen2023, Li2024, Wang_2024}, witnessing the transition from the bulkiness of the early prototypes to a newer generation able to better meet the demands set by real-world applications ranging from the Internet of Things (IoT) to satellite-based systems.

 In particular, the requirements imposed by space applications are some of the hardest to achieve.
-Yet, several emerging technologies, such as satellite Quantum Key Distribution (QKD) \cite{Liao2017}, demand on-board secure and fast QRNGs, up to several Gbps \cite{Grunenfelder2020}.
+Yet, several emerging technologies, such as satellite Quantum Key Distribution (QKD) \cite{Liao2017}, demand on-board robust, secure and fast QRNGs, up to several Gbps \cite{Grunenfelder2020}.
 Fulfilling these requirements in such a harsh, space and power-constrained environment is difficult with bulk devices.
-Integrated photonics, on the other hand, has already demonstrated to provide several advantages, for example free-space and satellite QKD \cite{qcosone}, allowing to achieve the aforementioned goals.
+Integrated photonics, on the other hand, has already demonstrated itself to provide several advantages, for example free-space and satellite QKD \cite{qcosone}, allowing to achieve the aforementioned goals.